 NOSAS's Tarrradale Through Time (TTT) Project undertook further exacavations in September on Gilchrist promontory fort and Balvattie enclosed settlement.
 For more information on the project visit the website and see our Photo Gallery and Video Blog.
 Radiocarbon dates and photos of conserved antler tools from the 2017 Mesolithic excavations can now be seen, and the story has been featured in The Scotsman, BBC Online and national press.

 Scotland's Rock Art Project (ScRAP), a major 5 year study funded by HES, is now underway and NOSAS is fully involved.
-For more information see our Current Projects page and the new SCRAP website.
-Recently a dedicated NOSAS group were in Tiree recording over 20 cup marked panels.
+For more information see our Current Projects page, the new SCRAP website and the new blog post.
+Last year a dedicated NOSAS group were in Tiree recording over 20 cup marked panels.

 NOSAS has been donated a resistivity unit by NESARS (North East Scotland Archaeology Research Society).
 We are very grateful for this generous gift and hope to start putting it to good use very shortly!